-On December 14, 2010, the Company entered into an agreement with Fronteer Gold Inc. ("Fronteer") to option 11 properties comprising approximately 234 km2 in north eastern Nevada and Utah.
-Newmont Mining Corporation ("Newmont") later acquired Fronteer on February 3, 2011.
+On December 14, 2010, the Company entered into an agreement with Fronteer Gold Inc. ("Fronteer") to option 11 properties comprising approximately 234 km in north eastern Nevada and Utah.
+Newmont Mining

+Corporation ("Newmont") later acquired Fronteer on February 3, 2011.
 The acquisition of Fronteer had no effect on the agreement with the Company.
 In the agreement, the Company had the option of earning in on a number of designated properties and earned a 60% interest on the TUG property in 2013.
-The Company has no further earn-in requirements on the TUG property and retains its 60% interest.
-The deferred acquisition and exploration costs for all other properties within the Fronteer agreement were written off in a prior period and all further earn-in rights have been relinquished.